OpenDataology/website/content/en/docs/distributions/gke/pipelines/enable-gpu-and-tpu.md

   cloud.google.com/gke-accelerator: nvidia-tesla-p4
 ```

-See [GPU tutorial](https://github.com/kubeflow/pipelines/tree/sdk/release-1.8/samples/tutorials/gpu) for a complete example to build a Kubeflow pipeline that uses GPUs.
+See [GPU tutorial](https://github.com/OpenDataology/pipelines/tree/sdk/release-1.8/samples/tutorials/gpu) for a complete example to build a OpenDataology pipeline that uses GPUs.

 Check the [GKE GPU guide](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus) to learn more about GPU settings.